Guillaume Kloof (CreateStartupsHere): I would always prefer B2B model, but I may consider B2C startups if they already have a product-market fit.

 Greg Rice is Co-founding Partner at Activate Media.
 He spent the first 10 years of his working life in Silicon Valley, and then extend his carrier to dispense Silicon Valley ways in Europe.
 He has been involved in many start-ups in various capacities.
 He likes working with companies to develop solutions and help them realise their goals.
 How it all started?
 How did you decide to enter the venture investment business?
 I’ve been an entrepreneur all my life.
 I’m not one of these people that just skipped University and went straight to business, creating the first one in a dorm room.
 Essentially I started early in the business, working all the way through my high school and university.
 Two and a half years after graduating from the university I’ve started my first business – I kind of had this type of blood flowing in my veins anyway.
 And after 40 […]

-UN already published research about VC syndication, so it is time to go deeper and understand key features in syndicates co-investment.
-This type of investment is a quite common process for VC deals; however, their structure is very diverse: it depends on investor type, startup specialization, geography, stage of development, and many other factors.
-To make a deal, both the startup and the fund must understand what side encouraged to join the syndicate, what part will be covered by the lead investor, and the reasons forcing the funds to join the syndicate.
-UN research team asked those questions to 210 foundations worldwide and found a lot of outstanding insights that describe in depth the behavior of investors in the syndicate, its context of geography, industries and investment stages.
+research about venture capital (“VC”) syndication, so it is time to go deeper and understand key features in syndicated co-investment.
+This type of investment is a quite common process for VC deals; however, their structure is quite diverse: it depends on investor type, startup specialization, geography, stage of development, and many other factors.
+To make a deal, both the startup and the fund must understand what side encouraged joining the syndicate, what part will be covered by the lead investor, and the reasons forcing the funds to join the syndicate.
+The UN research team asked those questions to 210 foundations worldwide and found a lot of outstanding insights that describe in depth the behavior of investors in the syndicate, its context of geography, industries and investment stages.
 Would you like to know more?
-A close look at respondents Among the 210 funds UN decided to ask, 56% comes from […]
+A closer look at respondents Among the 210 funds the Unicorn Nest decided to ask, 56% comes […]

 Nick Kingsbury (Amadeus Capital Partners): We are a DeepTech investor, so we do like things with solid IP and outstanding technical teams behind the product.